The Government Procurement Review: United Kingdom

 The bidding process

-Above-threshold33 contracts must be advertised in the Official Journal of the EU (OJEU).
+Above-threshold40 contracts must be advertised on the Find a Tender service (FTS).
+UK authorities can continue to use the Official Journal of the EU in addition to FTS.
 The PCR also require contracting authorities to publish details of these contracts on the government portal (Contracts Finder).
-Similarly, the PCR require that, where a contracting authority advertises contracts that meet lower minimum thresholds (£10,000 or more in the case of central government authorities, and £25,000 or more for sub-central contracting authorities or NHS trusts), it must also publish information about the opportunity on Contracts Finder, regardless of any other means it uses to advertise the opportunity.
+Similarly, the PCR require that, where an authority advertises contracts that meet lower minimum thresholds (£10,000 or more in the case of central government authorities, and £25,000 or more for sub-central contracting authorities or NHS trusts), it must also publish information about the opportunity on Contracts Finder, regardless of any other means it uses to advertise the opportunity.
 This requirement does not apply to contracting authorities carrying out devolved functions in Scotland, Wales and Northern Ireland.
-In Scotland, contracts that meet a minimum threshold of £50,000 (for supplies and services contracts) or £2 million (for works contracts) must be advertised on the Public Contracts Scotland website.34
+In Scotland, contracts that meet a minimum threshold of £50,000 (for supplies and services contracts) or £2 million (for works contracts) must be advertised on the Public Contracts Scotland website.41

-Voluntary ex ante transparency (VEAT) notices can be used where authorities directly award a contract without a competitive process, to seek to overcome the risk of the contract being declared ineffective because it was not properly advertised in the OJEU.
-However, a VEAT notice is unlikely to offer such protection unless the authority, acting diligently, had a legitimate belief that the procurement regulations did not apply and has been sufficiently transparent in the VEAT notice about the proposed transaction.35
+Voluntary ex ante transparency (VEAT) notices can be used where authorities directly award a contract without a competitive process, to seek to overcome the risk of the contract being declared ineffective because it was not properly advertised.
+However, a VEAT notice is unlikely to offer protection against this unless the authority, acting diligently, had a legitimate belief that the procurement regulations did not apply and has been sufficiently transparent in the VEAT notice about the proposed transaction.42

 For above-threshold contracts, the procurement regulations generally require use of one of the prescribed procedures.
-Under the PCR these are the open, restricted, competitive with negotiation, competitive dialogue and innovation partnership procedures.
-The PCR also provide for the negotiated procedure without prior publication of an OJEU advertisement (that is, a direct award) in certain exceptional circumstances.
+Under the PCR, these are the open, restricted, competitive with negotiation, competitive dialogue and innovation partnership procedures.
+The PCR also provide for the negotiated procedure without prior publication of a notice (that is, a direct award) in certain exceptional circumstances.
 The procedures available under the UCR are the open, restricted, negotiated, competitive dialogue and innovation partnership procedures.

-The PCR and UCR include light-touch regimes36 for the award of contracts for health, social, education and other specific services.37 Subject to compliance with certain mandatory requirements (e.g., principles of transparency and equal treatment), contracting entities have significant flexibility in determining the procedures to be applied.
+The PCR and UCR include light-touch regimes43 for the award of contracts for health, social, education and other specific services.44 Subject to compliance with certain mandatory requirements (e.g., principles of transparency and equal treatment), contracting entities have significant flexibility in determining the procedures to be applied.